 I realize most lawns will not go away in this century but just think of those millions and millions of sterile green lawns that could become life-sustaining eco-corridors just by ditching the chemicals and planting more diversely.

-For me as a gardener, it’s been a personal evolution over many years but these days my garden choices are guided by what’s best for the beneficial insects.
-That one objective leads to flowers, food, beauty, and sustainability.
+For me as a gardener, itโs been a personal evolution over many years but these days my garden choices are guided by whatโs best for the beneficial insects which is key for becoming part of local eco-corridors.
+And, by gardening to support wildlife, you in turn get flowers, food, beauty, and sustainability.

 Plus, life is just too darn short for frequent lawn care.